|

 Dissenters from evolution

-It is often said that many scientists, including some significant credentials in the field, now believe there are serious difficulties with modern evolutionary theory.
+It is often said that many scientists, including some with solid credentials in the field, now believe there are serious difficulties with modern evolutionary theory.
 Indeed, there are some scientists who dissent.
-For example, in 2005 Philip Skell, a retired chemistry professor
+For example, in 2005 Philip Skell, a retired chemistry

 Continue reading How many scientists question evolution?